Cut Flowers in the Garden

 On the show and tell segment this week, the guys talk about growing potatoes in the fall.
 This will be the first year that they’ve tried growing potatoes in the fall.
 Based on the information provided by Greg at Irish Eyes Garden Seeds, it should work.
 They are planning to plant the potatoes at the end of August for an October harvest.
 They will be ordering the seed potatoes now and keeping them cool in the fridge until planting time.
 Based on the limited availability of seed potatoes during this time of year, they will be planting the Yukon Gold variety only.

-On the Q&A segment, they answer questions about planting corn in the fall and asian stink bugs.
+On the question and answer segment, the guys answer questions about planting corn in the fall and Asian stink bugs.
 The guys grew fall corn last year at their demonstration garden for the Sunbelt Ag Expo and had great success.
 The insect pressure is heavier in late summer and fall, so more frequent applications of B.t. and Neem Oil are necessary.
 Also, providing adequate water via drip irrigation is a must.
 Greg mentions that they see many different variations of stink bugs and that they can be hard to control in the middle of summer.
 As a result, he tries to manage the populations with frequent spraying early in the year.
 This allows him to get the spring crops harvested before significant insect damage occurs.